chaithanya628131/Mental_Health_Chatbot/README.md

 # Python-Mental-Health-Chatbot(Web-based)

-This is project at my college for AEC
+This is project at my college

 AIM: This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health ***(NOT DIAGNOSIS)***.